 The city is part of the Texas Independence Trail Region.
-It also is on the Columbus Paddling Trail designated by the Texas Parks and Wildlife Department.
-This section of the Colorado River spans approximately six miles.
+It also is on the 6.5-mile Columbus Paddling Trail on the Colorado River.
 Information kiosks are at boat ramps/canoe put-in under the North Bridge and at the take-out point in Beason's Park on Hwy.
 90. Canoes, kayaks and innertubes available for rent.

 You are now leaving TravelTex.com.
 You are on your way to an external website.